xaviranik/boostimer/readme.txt

 = Does the timer work with every WooCommerce Product Type? =

-Yes, the timers works with Default WooCommerce Product Types.
+Yes, the timers work with Default WooCommerce Product Types.
 However, more product type will be supported in the future.

 = Does this supports WooCommerce Subscriptions? =